vinod-hg/guardian/README.md

 guardian
 ========

-Guardian allows calling (any local or accross module) functions in guards using parse transform.
+Guardian allows calling (any local or across module) functions in guards using parse transform.

-It is acheived by calling
+It is achieved by calling

     -compile({parse_transform, guardian}).

-The function with guards calling other not allowed guard function, is replaced with function with case statements.
+The function with calling other functions in guards which are not allowed in function guards, is replaced with function with case statements.

 Example:
 --------